Press ESC to close

 Performance and Handling

 Springfield didn’t skimp on precision components, either.
-A crisp, nickel boron-coated flat trigger elevates this pistol above your typical government-issue standard and enhances both accuracy and responsiveness.
+A crisp, nickel boron-coated flat trigger elevates this pistol above your typical G.I. standard and enhances both accuracy and responsiveness.
 The inclusion of a short-throw safety selector adds to the pistol’s intuitive handling.

 cmmg dissent